| |

 is so overcrowded.
 Probably the biggest single reason

-to live.
-There is a wide variety of weather from the
+There is a wide variety of weather from the snow-capped

-County, the breezy coastal beach cities of Orange County,
+coastal beach cities of Orange County, and the sweltering

-and the sweltering desert communities of San Diego and
+desert communities of San Diego and Riverside Counties.

-conditions for most everyone’s taste.
-Spend one winter
+most everyone’s taste.
+Spend one winter in Minnesota and

-in Minnesota and then try to come back and complain
+then try to come back and complain about how undesirable

 Other